-Relay Trigger Status When enabled in Configuration Settings, this field indicates the status of the NO/NC output relay, which is activated whenever an audio signal is being sent to the
+Relay Trigger Status When enabled in Configuration Settings, this field indicates the status of the NO/NC output relay, which is activated whenever an audio signal is being sent to the during the current intercom call or page.

 VoIP speaker.